Censys Search Language

 Full Text Searches

-A query that doesn’t specify a specific field will launch a search across all text-based fields for the word or phrase submitted.
+A query that doesn’t specify a field will launch a search across all text-based fields for the word or phrase submitted.

 Query for Hosts with any field that contains the term “hello”:

 You can search for a multiple-word phrase by surrounding it in double quotes.